 While I was in the research and planning phase for my book on the history of the Easy-Bake Oven, I considered including a section on the various “knock-offs” that were produced by other toy companies in an attempt to capitalize on the popularity of Kenner’s toy oven.
 Although that chapter didn’t make it into the book, it’s an interesting topic – there were a number of interesting alternative baking products from companies like Argo Industries, Coleco, Topper Toys, and WHAM-O.

 Yes, that’s correct, WHAM-O, the company behind numerous pop culture hits, including Silly String, Hacky Sack, and my personal favorite, the Slip ‘n Slide.
 In 1998, the company procured licensing agreements from Nestle, Kraft and Baskin-Robbins to release a short-lived line of food activity toys, including the JELL-O Frozen Treat Maker and the Chuck E. Cheese’s Pizza Factory.
-This detour into the world of food play toys piqued my interest and led me to discover the WHAM-O Super Book – Celebrating 60 Years Inside the Fun by Tim Walsh.
+This detour into the world of food play toys piqued my interest and led me to discover the WHAM-O Super Book – Celebrating 60 Years Inside the Fun Factory! by Tim Walsh.

-Walsh’s previous editorial endeavor, Timeless Toys – Classic Toys and the Playmakers Who Created Them is a staple on my toy history bookshelf, so I was excited to see what he’d do in a 181-page book devoted to the history of a single company.
+Walsh’s previous editorial endeavour, Timeless Toys – Classic Toys and the Playmakers Who Created Them is a staple on my toy history bookshelf, so I was excited to see what he’d do in a 181-page book devoted to the history of a single company.
 Boy, does he deliver!

 The book deftly chronicles the first 60 years of the California toy company’s existence.
 Buoyed by interviews with one of WHAM-O’s two original founders, Rich Kneer, and his daughter Lori, Walsh provides first-person accounts behind the development, testing and marketing behind some of the company’s most trend-setting products, including the Hula Hoop, Frisbee and Super Ball.